What is Angelman syndrome?

 The term pica originates in the Latin word for magpie (Picave), a bird that is famed for its unusual eating behaviors, where it is known to eat almost anything.
 Pica is the repeated or chronic ingestion of non-nutrient substances.
 In children with developmental delay, pica occurs in 10–33%.
 Although many people with AS are picky eaters, they might still be impulsive when it comes to chewing, biting and swallowing objects that are not food, eg. Foam stuffing, small objects, plastics, small toys, gravel, balloons, etc. This can cause choking and/or obstructions in the throat and digestive system that can become serious and at times, lethal.

-8. Surgery recovery:
+8. Anesthetics and Surgery recovery:

 Though most people with AS are very resilient and seem to withstand anesthetics and extensive surgeries well, many struggle with recovery in the first few days after surgery.
 It is most important to achieve good pain control while closely monitoring for aspiration and respiratory distress.